Using others' material

 - Include a copyright warning on any material distributed under licence to students (see the information about warning notices on the Licences page.)

 - Use material from the growing body of resources available on the internet that offer an alternative to ‘all rights reserved' copyright.
 These alternatives often allow use of material that is not ‘all rights reserved' but rather ‘some rights reserved' (for example, often simply acknowledging the source is sufficient).
-The Creative Commons Aotearoa NZ site has a useful guide to finding open resources.
+See the Open Educational Resources (OERs) section of the page on Open Access.

 - Be careful when using material you have found on the internet.
 There are many sites that claim to own material - or make no attribution of the source from which material may have been taken, which amounts to the same thing.
 Re-using something that has been used without permission to do so is still potentially open to legal challenge, even if you were ignorant of this.